 Custom Frames Compared to Generic Factory Bikes : Why Bike Size Charts don’t tell the Whole story

-When bike brands like Pinarello and to some extent Wilier offer so many sizes its easy to see why they begin using the term custom.
+When bike brands like Pinarello and to some extent Wilier offer so many sizes its easy to see why manufacturers begin adopting the term "Custom".
 Indeed, Pinarello now use a MYWAY method, which is described as "a configurator to customize your Pinarello... our Italian painters give color to your idea of unique bike."
-But the term custom is being used at brand discretion and not necessarily true to the original intention of custom bike ideals.
-Regardless, the wide variety of sizes implies the potential for a very close fit.
-This is particularly positive for the petite riders.
-Most brands however offer an average of only 5 bike sizes.
-We look at the process of bike size charts to see what differences are held against custom bikes that are infinite in their variables.
+But the term custom is being used at marketer's discretion - which far from stretches the definition of true custom bikes.
+More on this in Article, "What is a Custom Bike? " While Pinarello offer a wide variety of sizes and imply that every rider can receive the closest fit, most brands offer an average of only 5 sizes and that is detrimental to most of us who are not generic in our measurements.
+Here we look at the process of bike size charts to see what differences are held against custom bikes - which are infinite in their variables.

 A good bike shop will ask questions regarding activities off the bike to ensure the model you choose is appropriate to your body as well as your cycling aims